ababen/surgical_loans/README.md

 ## Offering A Truely Free Alternative

 I started this Django repo to build a free alternative for Personal Injury Lien Holders.

+Here are the Classes necessary:

+### Borrowers

+This is where borrower information is stored.
+The following information is required:
+* Name
+* Address
+* Contact Information
+* Date of Birth
+* Social Security Number
+* etc

+### Loan

+The following information is tracked on each loan.
+A borrower can have multiple loans, either from one accident or multiple accidents.

+* Loan Date
+* Loan Amount
+* Loan Interest Rate
+* Law firm name which acknowledged the lien
+* Attorney name which acknowledged the lien
+* Law firm/Attorney contact information